310mc/https-310mc.github.io-tl/source/about/index.md

 ---
-title: About
+title: About this translation blog site
-description: About 310mc's Translation Archive.
-Typically found translating Enstars and Helios content.
+description: About 310mc's Translation Archive Blog.
+Typically found translating Enstars (Ensemble Stars) and Helios content.
 ---

 ## Introduction
 {% img /img/banner/about.jpg %}

 Heya, this is 310mc's Translation site!
 In here, I'll be posting my unofficial JP→ENG translations for any series I'm interested in.
-I also JP proofread for translators, mainly in Enstars♪
+I also JP proofread for translators, mainly in Ensemble Stars (Enstars) ♪

 Be sure to check my [translation masterlist](/translations/), [categories](/categories/), or [tags](/tags/) to navigate the site!

 You can also contact me anytime on [twitter](https://twitter.com/310mc1).

 **※ Everything on this site is unofficial and for non-profit.**